-Bad Ass: While most of the team fit this trope, a special mention goes to Jason Strongbow, AKA American Eagle.
-He impales Moonstone's arm with his Grapple Gun, fights Venom to a standstill, escapes without a scratch from the entire team, then proceeds to beat the crap out of frickin' Bullseye without breaking a sweat!
+Badass: While most of the team fit this trope, a special mention goes to Jason Strongbow, AKA American Eagle.
+He impales Moonstone's arm with his Grapple Gun, fights Venom to a standstill, escapes without a scratch from the entire team, then proceeds to deliver a No-Holds-Barred Beatdown to Bullseye without breaking a sweat.

 Batman Gambit: The telepaths letting themselves get captured to get inside Thunderbolt Mountain.

 Black Comedy: Venom attacking innocent civilians and declaring "I got Superhero work to do!"
 Might've been a Most Definitely Not a Villain moment since he's trying to convince Sepulchre not to get in his way.

 Boxed Crook: The more blatantly psychopathic members, like Bullseye, were kept under control this way.